-Many industries have been improved by Artificial Intelligence innovations, and healthcare is not different.
+Many industries have been improved by Artificial Intelligence innovations, like betting operators that offer bonus codes, like the Betfair promo code.
+Of course, healthcare is no different.
 While we are still far away from AI-dependent healthcare, Artificial Intelligence is considerably improving things in this field at the moment.

 Artificial Intelligence can make the lives of healthcare workers easier by performing repetitive tasks otherwise performed by humans in a timely and cost-effective manner.
 If used properly, it can help care providers in making a more accurate diagnosis and improve access to their services.
 This article will describe three AI applications in healthcare with the biggest potential.